- Test Data Types

 - You can contact the support team for OTP retrieval, which involves fetching data from the backend.

-- For a sample test case associated with the Testsigma SMS Forwarder app, refer to setup & use message forwarding.
+- For a sample test case associated with the Testsigma SMS Forwarder app, refer to the documentation on setup & use message forwarding.